Ika1009/Sneakers_Scraper/README.md

-# SneakerOrderScraper 📦👟
+# Sneakers_Scraper 📦👟

-SneakerOrderScraper is a project created to assist sneaker collectors in automating the ordering process across multiple websites.
+Sneakers_Scraper is a project created to assist sneaker collectors in automating the ordering process across multiple websites.
 It allows users to effortlessly place orders for sneakers from seven different websites, including Nike, and automatically upload order details to a server for easy retrieval via API.

 ## Features